-- 6. Employees must be on active pay status and/or work their scheduled hours on the regularly scheduled working day immediately prior to a holiday and the regularly scheduled working day immediately following a holiday, in order to qualify for the unworked holiday pay. - 7.
-There shall be no duplication or pyramiding in the computation of overtime pay on hours worked during a holiday. - 8.
-Hours worked on a holiday will not be calculated into overtime accrued during the week of the holiday. - 10.
-Employees given holiday work assignments who fail to report for and perform such work for any reason other than verified illness or emergency, shall not receive pay for the unworked holiday and may be subject to disciplinary action. - 11.
-If an employee is on authorized leave when a holiday occurs, that holiday shall be charged to holiday leave and not to vacation, sick or other such leaves. - 12.
+- 2. All members shall receive eight (8) or ten (10) hours of holiday pay or time for the above recognized holidays based upon their assigned schedule.
+Members shall not receive any other compensation for the designated holiday; whether they are on or off-duty on the actual holiday is immaterial. - 3.
+Hours worked on a holiday will not be calculated into overtime accrued during the week of the holiday. - 4.
+Employees given holiday work assignments who fail to report for and perform such work for any reason other than verified illness or emergency, shall not receive pay for the unworked holiday and may be subject to disciplinary action. - 5.
+If an employee is on authorized leave when a holiday occurs, that holiday shall be charged to holiday leave and not to vacation, sick or other such leaves. - 6.
 Exempt employees eligible for holiday leave who are scheduled to work on the designated holiday must take the holiday during the same month in which it occurs.
 Carryover of holiday leave is not allowed.